Ni‘ihau was formed from a single shield volcano approximately 4.89-million years ago, making it slightly younger in age than Kaua‘i.

 Back then, they even suggested that the remote and relatively vacant island of Niʻihau might be used as a staging area for the attack.

-The obvious concern was that Japanese plans could land their attack planes on the open and level areas on the island.
+The obvious concern was that Japanese could land their attack planes on the open and level areas on the island.

 Niʻihau owner, Alymer Robinson, took it upon himself to take precautions against the Japanese landing on Niʻihau by plowing trenches in the dry lake bed to preventing planes from landing and taking-off.